 The Career Center is committed to keeping you informed about the services and resources available to your students, about the current job market, and about ways that you can assist the Career Center in our shared goals.
 You are an important part of your child's career planning; your support is extremely important during the career exploration and the internship and job search process.

 Included below are some resources provided by the National Association of Colleges & Employers (NACE)

-- Encourage your student to visit Career Services.
+Encourage your student to visit the Career Center.

 Information is excerpted from The Parent's Crash Course in Career Planning, by Marcia B. Harris and Sharon L. Jones (Oct 2007).

 Partner with us!

 The Career Center welcomes participation by parents of our students.
 There are a variety of ways that you can assist students through our office.
 If you are interested in hiring an intern, posting a job, or talking to UP students and alumni about your career path, contact Amy Cavanaugh, Director, at firstname.lastname@example.org.